 Make the most of free or discounted options for charities

-Google offers a suite of options which are free if you are non-profit, including Google Ad Grants – around £8,000 a month to spend on google advertising.
+Google offers a suite of options that are free if you are non-profit, including Google Ad Grants – around £8,000 a month to spend on google advertising.
 Many social media monitoring tools, like Sprout Social, offer charity discounts on certain plans, as do email sending programs like MailChimp.
 Aside from increasing accuracy, which can avoid future problems, tools can decrease staff time which can often be left out of profit calculations.
 Where possible, record these savings and the impact your tools make, for future responses.
+Make the most of your charity digital marketing by using these discounted (or free) options.

 Use local press